 In this project, you will focus on two of the factors used in siting a wind generator: wind turbulence and surrounding structures.
 You might have heard the word turbulence before if you've flown on an airplane close to a storm.
 The pilot might have come on the intercom system and cautioned the passengers to remain seated and buckled because the plane was expected to experience some "rough air" or turbulence.

 Turbulence is chaotic, random changes in the flow of a fluid or gas.
 An example is the behavior of smoke rising from a birthday candle, or the motion of frothy, white waves around the hull of a speedboat.
 Turbulence creates eddies (in the case of liquids, like water) or vortices (in the case of gases, like air).
 In eddies or vortices (which is the plural of vortex), the flow of the liquid or gas is reversed.
 An ideal place to spot an eddy in a river is on the downstream side of a rock or other obstacle in the river.
-If you want to see eddies on the downstream side of boulders, visit the DragonflyTV video on the right and join Rasheed, Kohner, Scotty, and JB as they go whitewater rafting.
+If you want to see eddies on the downstream side of boulders, visit the DragonflyTV video in the Bibliography and join Rasheed, Kohner, Scotty, and JB as they go whitewater rafting.